 The Whiskey Basin Wildlife Habitat Management Area is the winter habitat of our Whiskey Mountain Bighorn Sheep herd.

 Guided wilderness tours enhance your Sheep Center visit.
-Students will learn about bighorn sheep biology and habitats, especially the Whiskey Basin Wildlife Habitat Management Area.
-Customized tours allow students to explore more specific content and topics according to interest, including the following:
+Students will learn about bighorn sheep biology and habitats.

 School groups are responsible for their own transportation to/from site.